Suraj LabAmazon software engineer building backend systems and side projects.

 |

-That may sound less elegant than “the agent understands.”
+That may sound less elegant than "the agent understands the process."

-And for systems that are supposed to do real work, that trade is worth making.
+And for systems that are supposed to do real work, working better matters more than sounding elegant.